-If the Institutional Official determines that an FCOI exists, the Institutional Official shall require the creation of and approve a written plan for the management of the FCOI.
-The Faculty or Staff, in cooperation with the University, shall develop and present to the Institutional Official a Conflict of Interest Management Plan detailing proposed steps that will be taken to manage, reduce, or eliminate any actual or potential conflict of interest presented by the SFI.
+If FCOI exists, the Institutional Official shall require a written plan for managing the FCOI.
+In cooperation with the University, the Faculty or Staff shall develop and present to the Institutional Official a Conflict-of-Interest Management Plan detailing proposed steps to manage, reduce, or eliminate any actual or potential conflict of interest presented by the S.F.I.